 Restricted substances are chemicals and substances which have been banned or restricted for various reasons such as health and safety and environmental concerns.
 The purpose of a restricted substances list (RSL) is to reduce the use of hazardous substances in the supply chain.
 Testing methods are used to verify if a chemical is present and if so, ensure it is below the restricted level.

 Dr. Martens General Material Requirement Policy (GMRP) is part of Dr. Martens RSL programme and is key to ensuring that our products comply with all relevant product safety legislation and requirements.
 The GMRP is shared with and signed by our Tier 1 and key Tier 2 suppliers each year.
-It is reviewed and updated each year and is aligned with the legal testing requirements in all our operational regions (UK, EU, US, China, Japan and Korea) including REACH legislation and California Proposition 65, which is considered the most stringent chemicals legislation worldwide.
+It is reviewed and updated annually and is aligned with the legal testing requirements in all our operational regions (UK, EU, US, China, Japan and Korea) including REACH legislation and California Proposition 65, which is considered the most stringent chemicals legislation worldwide.
 We are committed to continuing to be compliant with the tightest chemical regulations identified worldwide through a best practice chemical management system.